Research Activities

 Geospatial Artificial Intelligence Workshop

-Place: Bergen, Norway
+Bergen, Norway 2024

 I attended the Geospatial Artificial Intelligence Workshop, a two-day event co-organized by Geodata, iEarth, and the University of Bergen.
 The workshop explored the integration of deep learning algorithms in geospatial workflows, with a focus on remote sensing image classification.
 Through hands-on exercises and expert-led sessions, I deepened my understanding of convolutional neural networks and their applications to Earth observation data.
 This experience strengthened my ability to evaluate AI tools for cryosphere studies and opened pathways for future work at the intersection of geoinformatics and environmental change.